richafnu/Viva/Viva/glint/setup/delete-user-data-faq.md

 ---
 title: FAQs for deleting user data
-description: In order to comply with a General Data Protection Regulation (GDPR) data subject request, a Microsoft Viva Glint administrator can delete User data from the platform. ms.author: JudithWeiner
+description: A Microsoft Viva Glint administrator can delete user data from the platform in such a manner that complies with Microsoft standards. ms.author: JudithWeiner
 author: JudyWeiner
 manager: mbarry